MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-update-management.md

 ## Update Notifications

-For updates for which the option is available for tenat administrators to schedule the update date, a notification is sent to the notification recipients listed on the **Notification recipients** tab of the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] (See [Managing Tenant Notifications](tenant-admin-center-notifications.md) for more information).
+For updates for which the option is available for tenant administrators to schedule the update date, a notification is sent to the notification recipients listed on the **Notification recipients** tab of the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)].
+For more information, see [Managing Tenant Notifications](tenant-admin-center-notifications.md).

 Scheduling environment updates is *not* available for monthly service updates.
 For these, the update is applied to tenant environments as it becomes available.
 No notifications are sent to tenant administrators prior to the update.
 Notifications are sent only after the update is applied.